coleifer/peewee/docs/peewee/querying.rst

 is not provided as part of peewee.
 For a detailed discussion of working around this, see the `discussion here <https://groups.google.com/forum/?fromgroups#!topic/peewee-orm/RLd2r-eKp7w>`_.

+If you are interested, the django developers added this feature.
+Take a look at `the prefetch_related ticket <https://code.djangoproject.com/ticket/16937>`_.

 Speeding up simple select queries
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^